 Smoking can also lead to increased skin dryness, besides being a hazard for your overall health.
 Quit this habit at the earliest and avoid exposure to secondhand smoke as well.

-To stave off such allergic skin reactions, make it a point to carefully examine your bathing, skincare, and cosmetic products before buying them.
+To stave off allergic skin reactions, make it a point to carefully examine your bathing, skincare, and cosmetic products for possible allergens before buying them.